gonzalocasas/Specifications/docs/broker.md

 The broker is waiting for router to forward packets coming from nodes.
-When receiving a packet, the broker should firstly check wether or not it should take care of the packet.
+When receiving a packet, the broker should firstly check whether or not it should take care of the packet.
 This is done by looking into a local storage of node addresses.
 This is list of addresses is created dynamically during the broker's lifecycle as long as handlers register to the broker.
 Then, because collisions may happen between node adresses, the broker also has to perform a